-SOCIAL STUDIES 8 (C0201)

-Grade 8 Social Studies focuses on a primarily chronological study of history and geography in the United States and New York as well as economic, social, and political trends.
+SOCIAL STUDIES 8 HONORS (C0200) no credit Prerequisites: Teacher and counselor recommendation, final course grade of 90 in previous year's or grade 7 course, final exam grade of 90 in previous year's grade 7 course, standardized test score at or above the 75th percentile.
+Honors course decisions will be made after final grades are determined.
+Grade 8H Social Studies focuses on a primarily chronological study of history and geography in the United States and New York as well as economic, social, and political trends.
 The course content first concentrates on tracing the human experience in the United States after Reconstruction up to the end of World War II, and ends with the tracing of different themes in the United States from the post-War period up to the present day.
 The specific themes include the expansion and interaction of economic systems, the role of technology and global connections.
 Emphasis is placed, not just on a comprehensive study understanding of America's historical turning points but also on the development of academic skills such as the writing process, analysis of historical evidence, the ability to make informed claims, and evaluations of historical actions and time periods.

-Requirements include: midterm exam and final exam.
+Requirements include: midterm exam and final exam, as well as participation in Socratic discussions, analyzing and integrating primary and secondary sources into writing tasks, as well as unit projects.
 Offered: full year course.